jmcastelo/MorphogenCV/README.md

 #### Seed image

 In order for the pipelines to start processing, an initial seed image must be supplied.
 In MorphogenCV, this is an image with random colored or grayscale pixels, or an image that can be loaded by the user.
 The seed image can be fed to the pipelines when a button is pressed.
 This is useful whenever the output image gets all black or white while fiddling with the parameters.
-Also, one can load a screenshot of a previous pattern to start with as initial conditions.
+Also, one can load a screenshot of a previous pattern to start with as initial condition.

 #### Pipelines